TZstatsADS/Spring2018-Project1-xxguo28/README.md

 + Projec title: **What does the trend of U.S. presidents’ inaugrual speeches reflect?**
 + This project is conducted by **Xiaoxiao Guo** *(xg2282)*

 + Project summary: The main question of this research is to analyse the trend of presidents’ inaugrual speeches according to the 58 inaugrual speeches we have from 1789-2017 and think about what these changes reflect.
-Specifically, I want to tell a story from the following three aspects:
+Specifically, this project analyzes the following three aspects:

-Change in length of sentences in presidents’ inaugrual speeches Change in speakers’ emotions with presidents’ inaugrual speeches Change in topics of presidents’ inaugrual speeches
+  1. Change in length of sentences in presidents’ inaugrual speeches
+  2. Change in speakers’ emotions with presidents’ inaugrual speeches
+  3. Change in topics of presidents’ inaugrual speeches

 Reference:
 1. wk2-Tutorial-TextMining.Rmd, Prof. Ying Liu, Chengliang Tang